A strange gap in the street of Bern

 Taxi drivers can be very unfriendly.
 If they detect that you are foreign - or indeed, heaven forbid, drunk - they will "have a go" at ripping you off by giving incorrect change.
 Always say the value of the banknote as you hand it over.

 During my visit to Bern, the main street in the city centre was a nightmarish building site.
-Various websites say that the extensive roadworks on the Marktgasse are to continue until September 14th 2013, although when I visited in April, the area was a complete mess and was closed to all traffic so a deadline of September seems optimistic.
-Pedestrians can only pass through via the claustrophobic pavements which seem to be continually vibrating due to the building work going on around them.
-My advice to those who wish to sightsee in Bern would be to avoid the area and take the bus or tram to the main tourist spots.
-The buses are diverted to avoid the Marktgasse while work is taking place.
+When I visited in April 2013, the area around Marktgasse was a complete mess.
+Pedestrians could only pass through via the claustrophobic pavements which seem to be continually vibrating due to the building work going on around them.
+My advice to those who wish to sightsee in Bern would be to check the city of Bern website for any works taking place during your stay and find alternative routes around the city where possible.

 - Budget Travel

 I guess you have to be somewhere on Sunday and while it didn't really affect us, almost nothing was open on Sunday morning when we walked through, all of the shops were closed and we were hard pressed to find a place for me to grab a croissant or a muffin.
 We finally found a Migros grocery store in the train station where I grabbed a quick breakfast.

 On a bright note though, the parking lot near the bear pit was free on Sunday, be sure to read the meter and know the days of the week in German when trying to park, Sunday is Sonntag.

 I am always surprised when people say the Swiss are friendly- THEY ARE USUALLY NOT! and even worse- the foreigners that live here are just as grumpy.
 Do not expect friendly waiters that tell you their names, Do not expect refills, Do not expect "How can I help you".
 These people need help themselves- they need a lesson in friendliness!